 Tampa Bay Regional Water Supply and Drought Update

-- Rainfall totals in May averaged about 2.95 inches, which is near normal.
+- Rainfall totals in March averaged about 1.4 inches, which is about 2.43 inches below normal.
 Heaviest rainfall occurred from northwest to central Hillsborough County with amounts generally between 2.5 and 3.5 inches of rain.
 Western and central Pasco County received less than 1 inch.

-- Regional water supply demands averaged about 242 million gallons per day, about 15 mgd less than May 2012 demand.
+- Regional water supply demands averaged about 230 million gallons per day, about the same as February 2013 demand.